Lie algebra configuration pairing

 There is a commutative diagram of functors of categories (described via operad maps in Appendix~\ref{A:operad}).

 The map from Lie algebras to associative algebras is the universal enveloping algebra map.
 By analogy, we call the other maps from Lie algebras also ``universal enveloping'' maps -- they are all adjoint to functors forgetting structure in the other direction and are defined similar to the universal enveloping (associative) algebra map.
 The maps marked $\twoheadrightarrow$ are quotient maps on algebras.
 Up to slight tweaks to coalgebra structure, we construct a dual diagram in coalgebras.

-The dual maps to Lie coalgebras yield presentations of Lie coalgebras as quotients of graph, preLie, and associative coalgebras.
-The duality of Lie algebras with the graph presentation of Lie coalgebras is given by computing coefficients in the associative polynomial of a Lie expression.
+The dual maps to Lie coalgebras yield presentations of Lie coalgebras as quotients of associative, preLie, and graph coalgebras.
+The duality of Lie algebras with the associative coalgebra presentation of Lie coalgebras is given by computing coefficients in the associative polynomial of a Lie expression.
 The duality of Lie algebras with the graph presentation of Lie coalgebras is the topological generalized Hopf invariant pairing of \cite{SiWa09}.
 The preLie presentation interpolates between these two.